Download COBOL Converter Free Trial

 IBM Mainframe vs SoftwareMining vs AWS Modernization vs IBM watsonx

-Many financial institutions still rely on IBM mainframes for core banking and transaction systems.
-These platforms are stable and proven, but they carry high annual operating costs driven by licensing, MIPS-based billing, and infrastructure support.
+Many financial institutions continue to depend on IBM mainframes for core banking and transaction processing.
+While these platforms are stable and highly reliable, they incur substantial annual operating costs driven by software licensing, MIPS-based pricing models, and specialised infrastructure support.

-When planning modernization, organizations typically compare two main paths:
+When defining a modernization strategy, organizations typically evaluate two primary paths:

 See our Success Stories